Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Purdue and its opponents have scored at least 47.5 points only two times this year.
+- Purdue has combined with its opponents to put up more than 47.5 points just two times this year.

 - Minnesota has combined with its opponents to score more than 47.5 points in two games this season.